 Lakeview Avenue was reopened on June 6, 2017.
-Construction acceptance from the Cities of Anaheim and Placentia was obtained on June 2, 2017 and OCTA has turned over the maintenance responsibilities to the cities and completed the one-year warranty on some constructed items.
+Construction acceptance from the Cities of Anaheim and Placentia was obtained on June 2, 2017, and OCTA has turned over the maintenance responsibilities to the cities and completed the one-year warranty on some constructed items.
 The one-year warranty was extended to July 2019 for some minor repair items.
-Close-out activities is nearing completion and claims resolution will be ongoing through mid 2019.
+Close-out activities is nearing completion and staff will present recommendation for final claim resolution to the Board on July 22, 2019, for approval.
+Funding reimbursement and closeout were initiated and are ongoing.